 I’m always on the lookout for unique experiences, even if they cost a little more.
 And visiting Teotihuacan by hot air balloon was totally worth the money.
 The whole day was impeccably planned and executed by the Flying Pictures team, making it really easy on us travelers.
 And the views we got, of both the pyramids and the other hot air balloons at sunrise, were breathtaking.

 Back in 2018 when I visited Teotihuacan for the first time, visitors were allowed to climb all the pyramids, including the Pyramid of the Sun and the Pyramid of the Moon.
-During our 2022 visit, this was not allowed due to COVID precautions.
-While I thought climbing the pyramids would eventually re-open, this is not the case as of 2024: Visitors are no longer permitted to climb the pyramids due to preservation efforts.
-I totally understand the reasoning, but it’s still a little sad because being able to climb the huge pyramids was one of the coolest things about visiting.
+I totally understand the reasoning, behind the change, but it’s still a little sad because being able to climb the huge pyramids was one of the coolest things about visiting.

 With all that in mind, I’m even more thankful to have visited Teotihuacan by hot air balloon — otherwise, navigating the public bus system and spending a whole day traveling to and from the historical site may not have felt worth it.
 But overall, we had an amazing Teotihuacan hot air balloon experience!